thesystemninjaneer/billtracker/backend/bill-payment-service/README.md

 # Bill Payment Service

-The Bill Payment Service will allow users to:
+The Bill Payment Service  allows users to:

-    Add new bill entries associated with an organization.
+- Add new bill entries associated with an organization.

-    View upcoming and past bill payments.
+- View upcoming and past bill payments.

-    Update bill details (e.g., amount due, due date).
+- Update bill details (e.g., amount due, due date).

-    Record a payment for a specific bill, marking it as paid and storing payment details.
+- Record a payment for a specific bill, marking it as paid and storing payment details.

-We'll follow the same pattern: database schema, service setup, API endpoints, and Dockerization.
+This service design follows the same patterns as each of the other app services: database schema, service setup, API endpoints, and Dockerization.

 1. MySQL Schema for Bills